Pete's Walks - Kensworth and everywhere (part 4)

 Start of the path from Roe End Lane

-I then turned left, following a hedge on my right through a large meadow - there were fairly extensive views around here which showed just how well-wooded this part of the Chilterns are.
+I then turned left onto a footpath, following a hedge on my right through a large meadow - there were fairly extensive views around here which showed just how well-wooded this part of the Chilterns are.
 Through a kissing-gate in a field corner, I took the leftmost of two paths, following a straight but intermittent hedge line through more arable fields, heading gradually downhill to reach the edge of the village of Markyate.

 The path approaching Markyate

-I turned left along Buckwood Road, almost immediately leaving the village, and after a few hundred yards turned left onto another path.
+I turned left along Buckwood Road, almost immediately leaving the village, and after a few hundred yards turned left onto another path (starting at the drive of a house).

 Buckwood Road, just outside Markyate.
 The walk takes a footpath beside the driveway visible on the left.